LessLawn.com... when lawn isn't your ideal landscape

 Making the list of plants is, however, not the hard part.
 It is much harder to find sources of the plants you want, so you may want to take your field guide's description of the target ecosystem into a local native plant nursery and ask for help finding the listed species or appropriate substitutes.

-If these sources fail, turn to local garden clubs, native plant catalogs (consult Barbara J. Barton's compendium of catalogs, Gardening by Mail: A Source Book), staff at a regional arboretum or botanical garden, your gardening friends, and local or national native plant societies for information and plant or seed sources.
+If these sources fail, turn to local garden clubs, native plant catalogs (consult Barbara J. Barton's compendium of catalogs, Gardening By Mail ), staff at a regional arboretum or botanical garden, your gardening friends, and local or national native plant societies for information and plant or seed sources.

 Orchestrate the Transition